Enhancing Information Freshness: An AoI Optimized Markov Decision Process: Introduction

 Based on the above analysis, we attempted to propose an AoI optimized MDP (AoI-MDP) dedicated in the underwater task to improve the performance of the tasks with observation delay.
 The contributions of this paper include the following: \begin{itemize} \item To the best of our knowledge, we are the first to formulate the underwater task as an MDP that incorporates observation delay and AoI.
 Based on AoI-MDP, we utilize RL for AUV training to realize joint optimization of both information updating and decision-making strategies.

-\item Instead of simply modeling observation delay as a random distribution or stationary stochastic variable, we utilize statistical signal processing to realize the high-precision modeling via AUV equipped sonar, which potentially yielding more realistic results.
+\item Instead of simply modeling observation delay as a random distribution or stationary stochastic variable, we utilize statistical delay formulation to realize the delay-oriented modeling via sensor-based model, which potentially yielding more realistic results.

 \item Through comprehensive evaluations and ablation experiments in the underwater data collection task, our AoI-MDP showcases superior feasibility and excellent performance in balancing multi-objective optimization.
 And to accelerate relevant research in this field, the code for simulation will be released as open-source in the future.